 If the laws of economics were widely understood, the prospects for liberty would be brighter.
 People have a natural feel for basic economics, at least on a personal level.
-But unfortunately, most of the economic information reaching the public is biased or wrong - perhaps because most economists are employed by government.
+But unfortunately, most of the economic information reaching the public is biased or wrong--perhaps because most economists are employed by government.
 Almost all economic news reported by the media is based on government press releases.

-Well, are there ever end professors of economics free?
-With the highest respect, I presume to question it...
-And for a plain reason.
-Political economy, so to speak, hits the employers or the professors where they live.
-H.L.
-Mencken
+Well, are the reverend professors of economics free?
+With the highest respect, I presume to question it...And for a plain reason.
+Political economy, so to speak, hits the employers of the professors where they live.

 Economic laws and data are often distorted to justify political views.
 What is offered as economic information may actually be only someone's idea of "social justice."
-Public opinion on economic questions is usually deter mined more by popular views on justice than by economic reality.
+Public opinion on economic questions is usually determined more by popular views on justice than by economic reality.

 The forces of a capitalist society, if left unchecked, tend to make the rich richer and the poor poorer.

-Jawaharlal Nehru, 1958
+Jawahariai Nehru, 1958

 The idea that all wealth is acquired through stealing is popular in prisons and at Harvard.

 George Gilder, 1981